 According to federal regulations, any student receiving federal financial aid must be enrolled in an eligible degree program.
 To be considered enrolled, you must have a completed admissions file, be registered for classes, and have a declared major.
 Until these steps are completed, you are not considered officially enrolled in an academic program.
 You may apply for financial aid before these steps are complete, but no money will be disbursed until you meet these requirements and attend class.

 When you have received a copy of your schedule from the registrar’s office you may buy your textbooks.
 Textbooks are available through the online bookstore; the fall book list is posted early in August.
 No textbooks are sold on campus.
-You may make your purchases through the link provided on our website.

 See the basic cost and complete Schedule of Fees.